onlycs/blog/content/The Making Of/Ferrobot - Part 1.md

 WPILib is written in C++.[^5] C++ is notoriously difficult for Rust code to bind to properly.[^6] The reason why is due to the fundamental difference between Rust and C++: **C++ is object-oriented, Rust isn't**.
 People spend so much time trying to get Rust to comply with classes, but the basics for them just don't exist in the language!
 #### Pros
 * No need to deal with the HAL, high-level abstractions are already provided for you
 * You get access to all WPILib C++ libraries pretty easily.
-Just bind to them, too.
+Just bind to them as well!
 #### Cons
 * You are still locked into all of WPILib's constraints.
 The 20hz periodic, commands and subsystems—if you did it in C++, you're doing it now.
 * Rust and C++ is extremely difficult.